scalatra/scalatra-website/getting-started/first-steps.md

 > ~ ;copy-resources;aux-compile
 ```

-Now that you've got a (rather simplistic) running application, you may want to
+Now that you've got a (rather simplistic) running application, you may want
-[understand more](understanding-scalatra.html) about the project setup, or
+to [understand more](understanding-scalatra.html) about the project setup, or
-dive straight into our [guides](../guides), which show you how to perform common
+dive straight into our [guides](../guides), which show you how to perform
-development tasks.
+common development tasks.

-Alternately, you might want to look at some example applications.
+Alternately, you may want to look at some example applications.

 ## Scalatra examples

-For most people, the easiest way to learn a new web framework is to see example code in action.
+For most people, the easiest way to learn a new web framework is to see
+example code in action.

 The Scalatra code base contains [examples][examples] which you can easily run
 yourself.
-This is a great way to dissect some running code for common tasks,
+These are a great opportunity to dissect some code for common tasks,
 including:

 [examples]: https://github.com/scalatra/scalatra/tree/develop/example/src/main/scala/org/scalatra